garret-snitchler/BeholderHunt/documentation/mechanics.md

 			You can only change jobs after achieving level 20, which is hard to reach in the early game and fairly easy to reach in the late game.
-			There is a single "hidden job" called Sage, though the game itself does a poor job of both communicating that Gadabout transforms into this or that its ability to transform into Sage is notable if it's your first time looking at the job change screen DQ9 in comparison doesn't reset you at all and is overall lenient when it comes to job switching.
+			There is a single "hidden job" called Sage, though the game itself does a poor job of both communicating that Gadabout transforms into this or that its ability to transform into Sage is notable if it's your first time looking at the job change screen It's also notable that DQ3 has a unique job that only the main character gets, but I think I wouldn't want that and I wouldn't want the MC to be unchangable either
+		DQ9 in comparison doesn't reset you at all and is overall lenient when it comes to job switching.
 It makes use of a visualization to make clear what equipment is only usable by certain classes, and this is good as it also lets you know what classes will work even if none of that class is represented in your party.
 I think this is more player friendly than DQ3's version.